Wrapped in a Flag

 (Exploring a city for signs of resistance.
 Budapest, Christmas 2016)

-In any city it often feels as if the present isn't always as visible as the past.
-The marks of a country's history and past politics are worn clearly on the fabric of place - through its monuments, street names and buildings.
-But if you don't understand the language, the current politics of a country can be much harder to see.
+In any city it often feels as if the present isn't always as clearly visible as the past.
+The evidence of a country's history and past politics are worn proudly on the very fabric of place - through its monuments, memorials and street names.
+But if you don't share the language, the present political spirit of a country can be much harder to read.

 For our stay over Christmas we rented an apartment on Brody Sandor Utca, a street in Budapest, behind the Hungarian National Museum.